 - multiple service vans, one near you

-- 9 starting points along the Lahn as well as multiple pick up spots
+- 9 starting points along the Lahn as well as about 20 pick up spots

 - 70 bicycle and hiking friendly partner hotels and restaurants

 - multiple by us operated service stations with canoe rental, bicycle and hiking services

 - 2 own campsites with original Indian tipi village